 - If a fire occurs, get out immediately and call 911.

 Source: Ontario Association of Fire Chiefs

 In the house

-- Test your smoke and carbon monoxide alarms, change batteries immediately if needed.
+- Test your smoke and carbon monoxide alarms monthly and change batteries annually.

 - Check for overloaded or damaged extension cords, replace where needed.